gooseberry/training/docs/exercises/push-up.md

 ## Instructions

-1. Bend your elbows to lower your chest to the floor.
-2. Press your hands against the floor to push your body back up to plank position.
+1. Bend your elbows to lower your chest to the floor then press hands to push your body back up to the starting position.